 - Better processing efficiency, enhanced risk management and fewer securities settlements with pool netting (MBSD).

 Customers can submit their trades upon execution in real-time for matching, exchange trade status messages, submit DNA messages for pair-off processing, access and transmit reports, and cancel or modify trades in RTTM using one of two methods: via RTTM Web, the web-based user interface, or via mainframe-based interactive messages.

 RTTM Web is a web-based interface that serves as a centralized point of entry, providing transaction management and screen-based error resolution across fixed income instrument types.
 The application is a secure, browser-based trade entry/management tool that incorporates robust search capabilities, statistical reporting, and exception processing.

 Through RTTM Web, customers can enter trade-related activity and, regardless of input method, obtain the real-time status of all transactions received and/or updated by the RTTM system.
 RTTM Web’s user-friendly search, query, and reporting tools help members proactively identify and resolve processing exceptions that, left undetected, could lead to costly trade discrepancies.

 For mortgage-backed securities, RTTM also provides real-time matching services for pools submitted in satisfaction of TBA trades and settlement obligations.
-Matched pools are reported via RTTM’s reporting stream and are eligible for pool netting.
+Matched pools for Settlement Balanced Orders and Trade-for-Trade TBA positions are reported via RTTM’s reporting stream and are eligible for pool netting.